Audi Fashion Festival Singapore: 2015 - present

 In 2015, the event was rebranded as Singapore Fashion Week (SGFW) although it is still referred to as the Audi Fashion Festival Singapore.

 The event is organized by Mercury Marketing & Communications.
-An excerpt of the website states "casting a spotlight on Asian talent, SGFW is a showcase of world-class collections by top and emerging designers and labels and is the only fashion week in the world that feature established and emerging regional and homegrown designers and labels alongside the world’s most iconic international designers."

 Singapore Fashion Week 2015

-The fashion event claimed the iconic name Singapore Fashion Week and returned with a revamped format.
-Building on eight successful editions as a consumer-centric fashion festival, SGFW broadened its scope to include thought-leadership initiatives and industry development.
+The fashion event claimed the name Singapore Fashion Week and returned with a revamped format.
+SGFW broadened its scope to include industry development.
 One initiative was the SGFW Fashion Talk Series – a series of thought-leadership and industry talks organized in partnership with LASALLE College of the Arts.

 In 2015, SGFW introduced strategic global alliances.
 SGFW partnered with the Council of Fashion Designers of America (CFDA), which saw CFDA members Diane von Furstenberg and Thakoon Panichgul showcasing their latest collections as part of the tie up.
 SGFW's partnership with UK Trade & Investment (UKTI) saw British designer and UK’S "GREAT" campaign ambassador Victoria Beckham presenting her Autumn/Winter 2015 collection at SGFW 2015.

 To support homegrown talent, SGFW introduced Fashion Futures, a new talent development programme to internationalize Singapore designers.
 Singaporean designers Priscilla Shunmugam of Ong Shunmugam, Sabrina Goh of ELOHIM, and Chelsea Schott-Blackhall of Dzojchen presented as part of the pilot edition of Fashion Futures.